-If the document a student submits is for a noneligible status, you shouldn't submit the documentation for Secondary Confirmation.
-The INS can only confirm whether or not the documentation is genuine; it doesn't determine whether the student is eligible for SFA aid.
+If the document a student submits is for a noneligible status, you shouldn't submit the documentation for secondary confirmation.
+The INS can only confirm whether or not the documentation is genuine; it doesn't determine whether the student is eligible for FSA funds.
 Unless the student can submit documentation for an eligible status, as described above, the student can't receive aid.

 An approved Form I-797, "Application for Voluntary Departure Under the Family Unity Program," indicates that the student has been granted relief from deportation under the Family Unity Program.
-Students with this status are no longer eligible for SFA aid.
+Students with this status are no longer eligible for aid.

 The Immigration Reform and Control Act of 1986 (IRCA) established a legalization program (also called the amnesty program) for certain illegal aliens.
 The alien might eventually be granted permanent resident status.
-Although these individuals were given documentation that allowed them to work while their application was being processed, they aren't eligible for SFA aid until their application for permanent resident status is approved.
-Documents such an individual might have in the interim are the Employment Authorization Card (Form I-688A), Employment Authorization Documents (Form I-688B) or the I-766), or the Temporary Resident Card (Form I-688).
-None of these documents qualifies the student for SFA eligibility.
+Although these individuals were given documentation that allowed them to work while their application was being processed, they aren't eligible for aid until their application for permanent resident status is approved.
+Documents such an individual might have in the interim are the Employment Authorization Card (Form I-688A), Employment Authorization Documents (Form I-688B or the I-766), or the Temporary Resident Card (Form I-688).
+None of these documents qualifies the student for FSA eligibility.

-A student with a nonimmigrant visa isn't eligible for SFA funds unless he or she has a Form I-94 with one of the endorsements listed earlier.
+A student with a nonimmigrant visa isn't eligible for FSA funds unless he or she has a Form I-94 with one of the endorsements listed earlier.
 Nonimmigrant visas include the F-1, F-2 or M-1 Student Visa, B-1 or B-2 Visitor Visa, J-1 or J-2 Exchange Visitors Visa, H series or L series Visa (which allow temporary employment in the U.S.), or a G series Visa (pertaining to international organizations).
-Also, someone who has only a "Notice of Approval to Apply for Permanent Residence (I-171 or I-464)" cannot receive SFA funds.
+Also, someone who has only a "Notice of Approval to Apply for Permanent Residence (I-171 or I-464)" cannot receive FSA funds.

 Some students may present Forms I-94 stamped "Temporary Protected Status."
 This status is used for persons who are from countries that are in upheaval, but the status differs significantly from "Refugee" or "Asylee" because it provides no conversion to permanent resident status.
-A student with this status is not eligible for SFA funds.
+A student with this status is not eligible for FSA funds.

-Using the G-845S for Secondary Confirmation
+Using the G-845S for secondary confirmation

-To initiate Secondary Confirmation, you must complete a Form G-845S.
+To initiate paper secondary confirmation, you must complete a Form G-845S.
 The G-845S ("Document Verification Request") is a standard form that is used to ask the File Control Office at the Immigration and Naturalization Service to confirm the noncitizen's immigration status.

 To complete the G-845S, fill in each item on the top half of the form.
-The A-Number is provided in the first item; "Education Grant/Loans/Work Study" must be marked in Box 8, "Benefits."
+You must enter the A-Number in box 1.
+For box 6 you must provide the 15-digit INS verification number that is printed on the SAR and ISIR.
+Secondary confirmation requests without this number will be returned unprocessed.
+"Education Grant/Loans/Work Study" must be marked in box 8, "Benefits."
 You must state your name as the submitting official and your school's name as the submitting agency.
-Under Item 6, "Verification Number," you must provide the 15-digit number that is printed in the "FAA Information" section with the match flags in Part 1 of the SAR.
-Secondary Confirmation requests without Verification Numbers will be returned unprocessed.